 Every merchant wants repeat business.
 Satisfied customers who come back to shop again is the name of the game.
 It establishes loyalty and trust with your brand.
 Unfortunately, this is not what always happens.
 There are instances where a purchaser will be dissatisfied with a product or service.
 How your business handles this unavoidable situation is essential to maintaining the health of your merchant account.

 Credit card chargebacks and credit card refunds are sometimes used interchangeably.
 However, they are two completely different concepts.
 Let’s review each detail to help you understand how to create a positive customer experience when an issue or complaint arises.

 What is a Credit Card Chargeback?

 Once a credit card chargeback is requested, the card issuer handles the dispute on the cardholder’s behalf.
 They evaluate the scenario to determine if the dispute is legitimate.
-In most cases, the card issuer will immediately credit the customer back for the purchase and then launch an investigation.
+In most cases, the card issuer will immediately credit the customer for the purchase and then launch an investigation.
 The monies then debit from the merchant’s bank account without their acknowledgment.
 It is the burden of the merchant, not the cardholder, to proves the charge was authorized.
-If a merchant feels they can win a filed chargeback, then they dispute it in an attempt to receive the funds back.
+If a merchant feels they can win a filed chargeback, they dispute it to receive the funds back.

 Chargebacks most often occur when:

 - A subscription is canceled, but the recurring billing continues